bsvcamp/crypto_patents/README.md

 ### Contribute

-To contribute, please fork the repo and add the patents to a csv file including ```Inventor, Assignee, App/Pub Number, Application Status, URL``` to the "collections" folder.
+To contribute, please fork the repo and add the patents to a .csv file including

+* Inventor
+* Assignee
+* App/Pub Number,
+* Application Status
+* URL

+to the "collections" folder.
 Via pull request you can add those files to this core repository.

 ### Other